-For the immunisation the tag does not need to be removed.
-For the screening procedure however the protein without the tag is required to identify suitable hybridomas.
+For the immunization the tag does not need to be removed.
+For the screening procedure however the protein without the tag is required to identify suitable hybridomas

 The supernatants of hybridoma cells are screened by specific ELISA tests.
 The screening method is adapted to each project.

 Hybridomas come from the fusion of spleen cells from the immunized animal with immortal murine myeloma cells.
 Hybridomas have therefore the capacity to grow indefinitely in cell culture under selection pressure and to secrete epitope specific antibodies.

 You will receive the scheduled test bleeds during the immunisation protocol in order to test them in your specific application.
 About 1 ml of cell culture supernatant from each antigen-specific antibody-secreting hybridoma is supplied after the first screening in order to test and select the positive hybridomas.
 At the clonal stage, about 1 ml of cell culture supernatant from each stable clone is supplied for testing and confirmation.
 At the end of the project, the hybridoma parent lines (each frozen in vials) and the confirmed positive final clones (each frozen in vials) are supplied.
 More clones can be requested at an additional cost.